 The Mineral Resource statement presented herein represents the mineral resource evaluation prepared for the La Cantera deposit and Middle Zone deposit at the La Mina Project.
 Wireframes were created for 3 geologic groups at La Cantera and 5 geologic lithologies at Middle Zone.
-Grades within each group and lithology were estimated using inverse distance techniques in Vulcan block models using Bellhaven's drillhole database.
+Grades within each group and lithology were estimated using inverse distance techniques in Vulcan[TM] block models using GoldMining's drillhole database.

-This section describes the resource estimation methodology and summarizes the key assumptions considered by MMC.
-In the opinion of MMC, the resource evaluation reported herein is a reasonable representation of the global gold, copper and silver mineral resources found in the La Mina Project at the current level of sampling.
+This section describes the resource estimation methodology and summarizes the key assumptions considered for mineral resource estimates.
+In the opinion of the author, the resource evaluation reported herein is a reasonable representation of the global gold, copper and silver mineral resources found in the La Mina Project at the current level of sampling.
 Mineral resources are not mineral reserves and have not demonstrated economic viability.
 There is no certainty that all or any part of the mineral resource will be converted into mineral reserve.

-The database used to estimate the La Mina Project mineral resources was audited by MMC.
-MMC is of the opinion that the current drilling information is sufficiently reliable to interpret with confidence the boundaries for gold, copper, and silver mineralization and that the assay data are sufficiently reliable to support mineral resource estimation.
+Based upon database audits performed by the author, the current drilling information is sufficiently reliable to interpret with confidence the boundaries for gold, copper, and silver mineralization and that the assay data are sufficiently reliable to support mineral resource estimation.
 Vulcan Software Version 9.1.7 was used to construct the geological solids, prepare assay data for geostatistical analysis, construct the block model, estimate metal grades and tabulate mineral resources.